rnmourao/mcda-wpm/README.md

 The table above corresponds to apartments for sale in Chicago, IL, and the data was obtained from a popular real state web site.
 The features are the number of bedrooms (**beds**), number of bathrooms (**baths**), total **area**, homeowners association fee (**hoa**), number of **parking** spaces, **year** of the building, apartment's **floor**, **exposure** to the sun, the existence of **elevator**, and **price**.

-WPM is very simple to apply, but there are some pitfalls.
+Despite its simplicity, there are some pitfalls.
 First I'll show you how to do it right, then I'll show you what you shouldn't do.

 Let's import some libraries: